 You can see when a foundation usually files its return by looking at "Date Received" stamp on past years' returns.
 This filing pattern may help you estimate when a funder's latest IRS filing will be publicly available online.

-If you are an FDO subscriber, sign up to receive alerts for a specific grantmaker by clicking the bell icon in the Tools area near the top right of a profile.
+If you are an Foundation Directory subscriber, sign up to receive alerts for a specific grantmaker by clicking the bell icon in the Tools area near the top right of a profile.

 Alerts will contain information on profile and status changes; details on newly posted grants; links to new 990 filings; and links to newly posted news articles, job openings, RFP announcements, and publications.
-Note: Alerts will be sent to the e-mail address associated with your FDO account.
-To change your e-mail address, please update your FDO account profile.
+Note: Alerts will be sent to the email address associated with your Foundation Directory account.
+To change your email address, please update your Foundation Directory account profile.